gur-ov/dev-tmux/README.md

   # gur-ov/dev-tmux

-*Script for open develop tmux session*
+Script for open develop tmux session.
+This is a tutorial project, although I'm using it for its intended purpose.

   ## Version

-2.0.0
+2.1.0

 ### Latest updates